sandyaroma/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 Some changes may not go through the full Beta-EA-GA lifecycle:

-*  Bug fixes that change only the incorrect behavior of the bug.
+*  Bug1 fixes that change only the incorrect behavior of the bug.
 * Cosmetic changes, such as changing the label of a field in the administrator UI.
 * Changes that are narrow in scope or effect, or purely additive, such as adding a new attribute.